 Your imagination is your most valuable asset when it comes to starting an online business.
 It’s all about that great idea.
-You don’t need cash in the bank, or a computer science degree, to make it happen.
+You don’t need money in the bank or a computer science degree to make it happen.
 A spark of genius can ignite an empire.

 Think about the core of your business: the product or service you’ll offer.
 What are you passionate about?
 What skills and expertise do you possess?
 Consider the size of your venture: is this going to be a hustle on the side, or a full-time commitment?